 Earlier in 2020 we completed an audio installation for Roxy Ball Room in Digbeth.
-The install was featured in industry magasine mondo dr.
+The install was featured in industry magazine mondo dr.

-Q&A between mondo dr and Audiosev in preperation for the article published by the industry mag in May 2020.
+Q&A between mondo dr and Audiosev in preparation for the article published by the industry mag in May 2020.
 See the full article here: mondo dr article

 What was the brief?

 We have worked with the Roxy Ball Room on numerous projects before and we know how they like their venues to work and where customers need the audio to be confined to.

 We design systems in most venue to give fairly consistent coverage across the venue, but with more impact in certain areas.
 One issue that we always need to give consideration to is where to locate the subs.
 In these types of venues, where the best place for them to be to get the most out of them, is usually right where the layout of the venue dictates that they can’t be.
 Fortunately, with the Roxy venues CEO Matt Jones is very hands on with the design and build stages and we can work out a sensible approach to position the subs together.
 He wants it to sound really good, not just go through the motions.
 For the mid highs, where we have a blank canvas, we usually fly them and make as much use of time alignment as is appropriate.
 It means that wherever you are in the venue, the sound is coherent and in the places where it matters, it sounds great.

 Were you supplying mainly background music for this particular venue?